cunla/fakeredis-py/docs/index.md

 To ensure parity with the real redis, there are a set of integration tests that mirror the unittests.
 For every unittest that is written, the same test is run against a real redis instance using a real redis-py client instance.
-In order to run these tests you must have a redis server running on localhost, port 6379 (the default settings). **WARNING**: the tests will completely wipe your database!
+In order to run these tests, you must have a redis server running on localhost, port 6379 (the default settings). **WARNING**: the tests will completely wipe your database!